 Pressure is the amount of force acting per unit area, for example, pounds per square inch.
-When prescribing orthoses that are designed to decrease pressure, it is critical to understand that the larger the surface area over which force can be dis-
+When prescribing orthoses that are designed to decrease pressure, it is critical to unMueller and colleagues showed a reduction in peak plantar pressure of 16-24% using a total contact insert which acted to increase contact surface area by 27%.6 derstand that the larger the surface area over which force can be distributed on the plantar foot, the less pressure will be applied to any one area of the foot.
+In addition, those pressures that would be considered normal and non-pathologic in the non-diabetic population may lead to ulcers in the diabetic patient.^{4,5}

-To most effectively reduce peak pressure on the plantar foot, an orthosis should act to distribute force over the largest possible surface area.